bmartine24/general_protocols/Ammonium_Assay.md

 |7            | 500                                 | 40                                          | 0.679              |
 |8            | 1000                                | 40                                          | 1.341              |

 ### Primary Procedure
-1. 40 mL of sample is collected.
-In the lab add 10 mL of Working Reagent to all samples
+1. Defrost samples
+2. Label 15ml tubes
+3. Add 10ml of each sample into a designated 15ml tube
+4. Rinse a 5ml serological pipette tip with MQ water
+5. Add 2.5ml of Working Reagent to each sample tube
+6. Rinse a 25ml serological pipette tip with MQ water
+7. Add 10ml of Working Reagent to each Standard 50ml tube
-2. Samples are left in the dark for 2-3 hours to react
+8. Leave samples to incubate in the dark for 2-3 hours
-3. After, samples/standards are poured from vials into culture tubes and fluorescence is measured on the Turner AU-10 flurometer
+9. 20 minutes before sample reading, turn on the fluorometer and insert the CDOM/NH4 cartridge
+   1. Acquire from the Fuhrman Lab - contact AJ
+   2. Select UV as the filter type
+10. Measure standard curve before and after measuring samples
+   1. Using one preconditioned cuvette, rinse 3x with standard
+   2. Pour in standard or pipette in with preconditioned tips
+   3. Then place in standard, wipe with kimtech wipe, and measure
+11. When measuring samples, rinse 2x with MQ water and then 1x with sample
+   1. If there is enough available, do all rinses with sample
-4. Use the standard curve to determine the concentrations of ammonium in seawater
+12. Use the standard curve to determine the concentrations of ammonium in seawater

 ### Waste Protocols
+1. Make a waste container to dispose of all liquids